noi-techpark/odh-web-components-pagebuilder/README.md

 ### Configuration

 The application expects a configuration file named `application.properties` at the location `src/main/resources` in order to run correctly.
-Please make a copy of the `application.properties.example` file situated in the same folder and specify the following properties:
+Please make a copy of the `application.properties.example` file situated in the same folder to get started.

+**Important note**: Please make sure to keep the `# SYSTEM SETTINGS` section of this configuration file synced with the provided example file when fetching updates in the future.

+The following properties need to be specified:

 * application.database.url (JDBC url to PostgreSQL database)
 * application.database.username (database username)